PhD Mission Statement

 With the help of the student's advisor, the student selects faculty members to serve as the 2nd, 3rd and 4th committee members.
 This should be submitted under the "Committee" milestone in Graduate Progress.
 A graduate student should submit a Program of Study via Graduate Progress by the end of their first semester of study.
 This can be found under the "Program of Study" milestone.
 Courses counted towards the MS degree do not need to be on the PhD Program of Study.
 In Graduate Progress, the Program of Study requires 18 coursework credits and 18 dissertation (799R) credits to be listed.

 PhD Coursework Requirements

 The table below reflects those hours that can be used to fulfill PhD course requirements.
 Specific courses depend on approval of the student's committee.

 *Note that if an MS has been completed and if the 30 MS hours have been accepted as transfer credit, then only 18 hours of additional coursework remain.

-Justification for PhD Course Requirements:
+Additional Information for PhD Coursework Requirements:

 NOTE: If you were accepted on or before Winter 2016, you must complete the Breadth Requirement.
 Please see the MS handbook for details.
 As indicated above, you must take CS 611, which satisfies one of breadth groups.